-- Many people and organisations link to our content, both as citation and for discovery purposes; it is best practice to keep these links working where possible and reduce 404 errors/user disatisfaction
+- Many people and organisations link to our content, both as citation and for discovery purposes; it is best practice to keep these links working where possible and reduce 404 errors/user dissatisfaction.

 We will remove content if:

-- Keeping it online is potentially damaging to the OU brand/reputation (e.g. a contributor has been convicted of a crime that undermines their credentials)
+- Keeping it online is potentially damaging to the OU brand/reputation.

-- We have received a valid request to remove a piece of content (e.g. the contributor has been subject on online harassment and wishes to reduce their digital footprint)
+- We have received a valid request to remove a piece of content.

-- It requires technology to access that has become difficult for an average user to acquire (e.g. a piece of content requires a Shockwave player to be able to enjoy)
+- It requires technology to access that has become difficult for an average user to acquire (e.g. a piece of content requires certain software to be able to enjoy).

 Our preference is to update content rather than remove a piece entirely.
-Reasons for this may include:
+Reasons for updating content may include:

 When we remove, or make a significant change to, a piece of content, we will leave a note on the content, or at the URL if the content has been removed, to explain the changes we have made and the reasons for them.

-Because OpenLearn consists of thousands of pieces of content; inspecting every piece regularly is time consuming and in most cases will result in no action being taken, we do routinely audit our entire back catalogue.
+Because OpenLearn consists of tens of thousands of pieces of content, inspecting every piece regularly is time consuming and costly.
 However, we will check that a piece of content still passes all the tests explained above, under the following circumstances:

-- When a user flags a piece for attention, either through social media (@OUfreelearning) or directly emailing firstname.lastname@example.org.
+- When a learner flags a piece for our attention, either through social media (@OUfreelearning) or directly emailing firstname.lastname@example.org.

-- When our analytics show that a piece of content is receiving a sudden spike attention (e.g. a five year old article suddenly gets a boost in traffic as a result of being linked to by Reddit or the Daily Mail)
+- When our analytics show that a piece of content is receiving a sudden spike of attention.